investorsearch/InvestorSearch/README.md

 Future improvements
 ----
 * Adding the ability for a single user to create multiple lists.
-* Adding the ability for a user to e-mail
+* Adding the ability for a user to e-mail out their list.